 (1AD) There are to be as many deputy registrars as are necessary for the purposes of this Act.

-(1a) Notwithstanding subsection (1) the Minister on the recommendation of the Chief Commissioner shall appoint as officers of the Commission such associates as he considers necessary, and such officers shall not be public service officers.
+(1a) Notwithstanding subsection (1) the Minister on the recommendation of the Chief Commissioner may appoint as officers of the Commission such associates as the Chief Commissioner considers necessary, and such officers are not public service officers.

-(2) The duties of officers of the Commission shall be as prescribed and as directed by the Commission.
+(2) The duties of officers of the Commission are as prescribed and as directed by the Commission.

 (3A) Subsection (2) applies despite the Public Sector Management Act 1994 but if the chief executive officer of the Registrar’s Department is the Registrar, nothing in that subsection affects the functions of the Registrar as chief executive officer.

-(3) The Registrar shall publish in the Industrial Gazette and —
+(3) The Registrar must publish in the Industrial Gazette and —

 (a) in a newspaper circulating throughout the State; or